funktionale-programmierung/bob2015/2022/how-to-talk.md

 - A moderator has been assigned to you, and will contact you via chat early during the day.
-- Be in the room of your talk at least 5 minutes before the talk starts.
+- Be in the Gather room of your talk at least 5 minutes before the talk starts.
 The moderator will be on the stage - go up to them.
 - The moderator will announce your talk.
 - The talk video will play in the live stream.